NanoVNA-Saver/nanovna-saver/README.md

  - Refactoring and unifying Chart classes
  - No more automatic update checks (more privacy)
  - Corrected error handling in NanaVNA\_V2 code
+ - fixed crashing polar charts on python3.10
+ - Using more integer divisions to get right type for QPainter points

 ### Changes in 0.4.0